viveksees/hello-world/README.md

 # hello-world

-initial sample project to understand github
+Hey guys, this is a sample project I created to understand github as I am new to it..
+Cheers!